Kalayse/Portfolio/Bookish_Roadmap.md

 - What topic are you exploring?
 > The topic that I'm exploring is related to my interests as a user of Goodreads and as a bookish person.
 I want to take datasets and explore book ratings, book genres, book titles, and sales and see how they relate to each other.
 - What is the problem you're trying to solve?
-> My goal is to see if there's a meaningful relationship between the user reviews (count and rating) and the book atrributes (such as page count and name).
+> My goal is to see if there's a meaningful relationship between the user reviews (count and rating) and the book attributes (such as page count and name).
 I want to visualize the titles and keywords as they compare to review count, discover if there's a meaningful relationship between the book type and the review count, and see if there's an impact of a book that may seem trendy even though it is undesirable in some way.
 - What metrics will you use to measure your data to achieve your objectives?
 Who are your stakeholders?
 > The metrics I will be using will include various summary statistics such as min, avg, max, count, and sd.
 My stakeholders are bookish people from the average consumer to the bookworm with the potential to have stakeholders such as authors, publishers, retail sites, and book reviewing platforms.
 - Who is your audience for this analysis and how does this affect your analysis process and presentation?